mandango/mandango-docs/mandango/querying.rst

 which inherit from the ``Mandango\Query`` class, which is awesome.

-The philosophy is simple: be as fast (lazy) and easy (human friendly) as possible, and the results have been incredible.
+The philosophy is simple: be as fast (lazy) and easy (human friendly) as possible, and the results are incredible.

 The ``Mandango\Query`` class uses the mongo query syntax, so you don't have to learn a new language to start to use it, although you can of course add much more